Svetasv logo

 This study treats Isaiah 44:24-45:25 as a cryptochiasmus in order to arrive at a coherent reconfiguration of the text ( see definition of cryptochiasmus in [1] ).
 If you wish to skip the technicalities of a chiastic parse, you may read starting from Section 4 of the Discussion section, which has the reconfigured text.

-Isaiah 44:24-45:25 is primarily regarding the start of the Millennial Reign of Christ and his Messiah.
-It also predicts that Christ will bring salvation to the world at his First Coming, and that Cyrus the Great of Persia will, with God's help, become emperor over most of the inhabited world, and free the Judahites in Babylon.
+Isaiah 44:24-45:25 predicts the restoration of Israel at the start of the Millennial Reign of Christ and his Messiah.
+It also predicts that Cyrus the Great of Persia will, with God's help, become emperor over large parts of the inhabited world, and that he will restore the Judahites and Jerusalem.

 Discussion